aghorler/dnt-enabler/README.md

 #### Privacy

-WebRTC Leak Prevent does not collect any user data.
+Do Not Track (DNT) Enabler does not collect any user data.

 The extension is hosted entirely on GitHub and the Chrome Web Store.
 These services may independently collect user data.